Robert Goodman (psychiatrist)

-Robert N Goodman (born 1953) is Professor of Brain and Behavioural Medicine at the Institute of Psychiatry in the Department of Child and Adolescent Psychiatry, King's College London.
-He is a UK child psychiatrist specializing particularly in hemiplegia and online psychiatric screening.
-He is a member of the Royal College of Physicians, and was awarded a Fellowship of the Royal College of Psychiatrists in 1987.
+Robert Nicholas Goodman (15 November 1953 – 18 December 2025) was a British child psychiatrist who was Professor of Brain and Behavioural Medicine at the Institute of Psychiatry in the Department of Child and Adolescent Psychiatry, King's College London.
+He specialised in hemiplegia and online psychiatric screening.
+Goodman was a member of the Royal College of Physicians, and was awarded a Fellowship of the Royal College of Psychiatrists in 1987.

-Robert is the primary inventor of the SDQ Strengths and Difficulties Questionnaire and the Development And Wellbeing Assessment or DAWBA.
+Goodman was the primary inventor of the SDQ Strengths and Difficulties Questionnaire and the Development And Wellbeing Assessment or DAWBA.

+Goodman died from complications of dementia on 18 December 2025, aged 72.